 Water is a vital aspect of human life.
 It covers two-thirds of the planet.
 We can only live a short time without it.
 We depend upon it for transportation, energy production and irrigation of our food supplies.
-It can also be deadly.
+But it can also be deadly.

 Responding to dangerous situations is an accepted part of law enforcement.
 Whether that danger presents itself as a deranged shooter or Mother Nature does not matter — we are expected to place ourselves in harm’s way so that others may be safe.

-While we cannot prevent any of these water-related situations from occurring, we can prepare ourselves and therefore increase our chances of returning home at the end of the shift.
+And while we cannot prevent water-related situations from occurring, we can prepare ourselves and increase our chances of returning home at the end of the shift.
 Here are three main considerations:

 1. Am I seeing the whole picture?